RLuckom/raphaelluckom.com/hugo_site/content/posts/early_november_check_in.md

 As I get closer to an acceptable posting UX, I'll also think more about how to package up the entire system so that people can deploy and maintain it on their own.
-Right now that's in a similar state as the posting UX--it's not terrible if you're familiar with the tools, but it's not very accessible if you don't.
+Right now that's in a similar state as the posting UX--it's not terrible if you're familiar with the tools, but it's not very accessible if you aren't.
 There are various reasons for leaving this until later.
 For one, the design of the posting UX will affect _what_ needs to be deployed, so I won't necessarily be able to decide _how_ to deploy things until that happens.
 Second, and more importantly, I don't want to package the system for distribution if I might drastically